m0chan/m0chan.github.io/_posts/2019-07-26-Bypassing-2FA-For-Fun-With-Evilginx2.md

 Of course there are conventional phishing techniques where an attacker can clone a login interface, host it on there own web server and siphon the credentials but 2FA mitigate's this...
 Then I discovered Evilginx2 - Evilginx2 is a little bit different in the sense that it acts as a MITM-Proxy connecting to 2FA protected sites and handling the authentication itself and merely just acting as a passthrough from the victim -> server.
 The below images provides a good picture.

 ![](https://breakdev.org/content/images/2018/07/evilginx2_diagram.png)

-Evilginx2 - _A Standalone man-in-the-middle attack framework used for phishing login credentials along with session cookies, allowing for the bypass of 2-factor authentication_

 TL;DR: [https://github.com/kgretzky/evilginx2](Evilginx2 Github).